 Check the site daily for signs of infection, soreness or redness at the catheter site or fever, and report these signs to your healthcare provider.

 Keep the site dry.
-Ask the nurse about bathing.
+Ask the nurse how to bathe safely.